apache/mina-sshd/docs/client-setup.md

 ### `UserInteraction`

-This interface is required for full support of `keyboard-interactive` authentication protocol as described in [RFC 4256](https://www.ietf.org/rfc/rfc4256.txt).
+This interface is required for full support of `keyboard-interactive` authentication protocol as described in [RFC-4252 section 9](https://tools.ietf.org/html/rfc4252#section-9).
-The client can handle a simple password request from the server, but if more complex challenge-response interaction is required, then this interface must be provided - including support for `SSH_MSG_USERAUTH_PASSWD_CHANGEREQ` as described in [RFC 4252 section 8](https://www.ietf.org/rfc/rfc4252.txt).
+The client can handle a simple password request from the server, but if more complex challenge-response interaction is required, then this interface must be provided - including support for `SSH_MSG_USERAUTH_PASSWD_CHANGEREQ` as described in [RFC 4252 section 8](https://tools.ietf.org/html/rfc4252#section-8).

-While RFC-4256 support is the primary purpose of this interface, it can also be used to retrieve the server's welcome banner as described in [RFC 4252 section 5.4](https://www.ietf.org/rfc/rfc4252.txt) as well as its initial identification string as described in [RFC 4253 section 4.2](https://tools.ietf.org/html/rfc4253#section-4.2).
+While RFC-4256 support is the primary purpose of this interface, it can also be used to retrieve the server's welcome banner as described in [RFC 4252 section 5.4](https://tools.ietf.org/html/rfc4252#section-5.4) as well as its initial identification string as described in [RFC 4253 section 4.2](https://tools.ietf.org/html/rfc4253#section-4.2).

 In this context, regardless of whether such interaction is configured, the default implementation for the client side contains code